charles-uno/charles-uno.github.io/_drafts/2018-06-19-ban-blood-moon.md

 At present, Mardu Pyromancer is one of the top five decks in Modern[^1]; it usually plays two or three copies of [[Blood Moon]] in the main.
-Ponza and Blue Moon -- dedicated [[Blood Moon]] decks -- are both in the top twenty.
-It also sees sideboard play in Hollow One, Storm, and even [Jeskai](http://www.starcitygames.com/decks/121783).
+Ponza and Blue Moon -- dedicated [[Blood Moon]] decks -- are both in the top twenty. [[Blood Moon]] also sees sideboard play in Hollow One, Storm, and even [Jeskai](http://www.starcitygames.com/decks/121783).
 By my count, [[Blood Moon]] sees about as much play in Modern as format staples like [[Tarmogoyf]], [[Aether Vial]], and [[Cryptic Command]].

+[^1]: According to MTGGoldfish rankings based on top finishes.

 Unlike any other format staple, however[^2], [[Blood Moon]] provides a [consistently horrible experience](https://twitter.com/MtGMatthias/status/1008420646450278401).

-It doesn't punish greedy mana bases -- it punishes conventional mana bases.

-The cost of respecting Blood Moon is so high that decks typically don't do it.

-Play around Blood Moon not with more basics, but with more fetches.

 The card combos with itself to soft-lock opponents out of the game, often on turn two.
+It's like showing up to a chess tournament, ready to test your skills, only to have your opponent flip the table and punch you in the face.

 [^2]: With the possible exception of [[Chalice of the Void]].

-[^1]: According to MTGGoldfish rankings based on top finishes.
+The go-to defense -- "[[Blood Moon]] punishes greedy mana bases" -- is a load of malarkey.
+Playing nonbasic lands in Modern isn't greedy.
+In fact, playing a bunch of *basic* lands in Modern is *weird*!

+Nonbasic lands are better than basics.

+Nonbasic lands lead to interesting play decisions.
+They're fun.

+Even in a two-color deck like UW Control, 60% of the lands are nonbasic

+Coming up with your mana base is interesting.
+Gameplay decisions with Colonnade and Field of Ruin are interesting.
+Basic lands don't have any text on them.

+Hollow One is a two-color deck with pretty easy mana requirements.
+The only double-red and double-black costs are Flamewake Phoenix and Bloodghast, which usually don't get cast.
+It plays 18 lands, 15 of them nonbasic.

+Burn is nearly mono-red.
+It plays 20 lands, 17 of them nonbasic.

+UW plays two colors and cares (a *lot*) about preserving its life total.
+Plus it plays a full set of Field of Ruin.
+It plays 25 lands, 15 of them nonbasic.